TheIoTLearningInitiative/InternetOfThingsSensors/Libraries.md

-As i told you, you can also interface with the sensor without using UPM, and completely rely on MRAA, and example of this can be found here: https://github.com/sparkfun/SparkFun_9DOF_Block_for_Edison_CPP_Library
+As I told you, you can also interface with the sensor without using UPM, and completely rely on MRAA, and example of this can be found here: https://github.com/sparkfun/SparkFun_9DOF_Block_for_Edison_CPP_Library